 I previously faxed you a copy of the Voluntary Dismissal without Prejudice, and will file that with the Court tomorrow morning per our discussion this afternoon.
-That will end the current case against the defendants would enable and you reinitiate action in the event that you do come to written terms with the defendants, or assert other claims as you advised you may want to do.
-As we discussed this afternoon, we advise against any agreement with president and also a member of the board of directors of Allstates] and the [other] defendants that includes as a term any limitation on your rights as majority shareholder of Allstates, whether to change the composition of the Board of Directors, otherwise amend the By-Laws, or take other action.
-In essence, by requesting that you agree to such terms, [the president of Allstates] is taking away your ability to control the company, which substantially undermines your majority ownership. [(Emphasis supplied).]
+That will end the current case against the defendants and would enable you to reinitiate action in the event that you do not come to written terms with the defendants, or assert other claims as you advised you may want to do.

+As we discussed this afternoon, we advise against any agreement with [the president and also a member of the board of directors of Allstates] and the [other] defendants that includes as a term any limitation on your rights as majority shareholder of Allstates, whether to change the composition of the Board of Directors, otherwise amend the By-Laws, or take other action.
+In essence, by requesting that you agree to such terms, [the president of Allstates] is taking away your ability to control the company, which substantially undermines your majority ownership.

+[(Emphasis supplied).]

 Ferrelli's letter was prophetic.
 He explained further that "[i]f the case is not dismissed or settled on the record, the Court will order mediation."
 He noted that, "[i]f mediation were to proceed, an impartial mediator would be appointed to help the parties reach an agreement."
-He reasoned that "[t]his would be one way for you to obtain a better settlement with [the Although plaintiff's malpractice complaint names the Law Firm and two of its lawyers as defendants, Ferrelli is not a named defendant. president of Allstates], one that protects your interests and does not diminish the value of your stock."
-He remarked further: We understand that [the president of Allstates] is talking about extending your employment agreement for five (5) years and increasing your salary.
+He reasoned that "[t]his would be one way for you to obtain a better settlement with [the president of Allstates], one that protects your interests and does not diminish the value of your stock."
+He remarked further:

+We understand that [the president of Allstates] is talking about extending your employment agreement for five (5) years and increasing your salary.
 He also wants you to enter into an agreement not to vote your stock in anyway that would increase the Board without the consent of all Board members.

 A binding agreement limiting how you vote your stock severely diminishes the value of your stock, which we understand is your primary asset.
 [The president of Allstates] is not offering to pay you for this.
 Rather, in return for an agreement which will reduce and possibly destroy the value of your stock, [the president of Allstates] is offering a five (5) year employment contract and a to-be-determined raise.

 In lieu of an agreement not to change the board of directors, we believe that you should be exploring other alternatives, including a sale of the company and/or the sale of your stock.
 If [the president of Allstates] wants to control the company and limit your rights as majority shareholder to do so, he should pay you for that by buying your stock or arranging for a sale of the company.
-Such options could be pursued through mediation. [(Emphasis supplied).]
+Such options could be pursued through mediation.

+[(Emphasis supplied).]

 Ferrelli's letter concluded as follows: